 By LEAH WILLINGHAM

-West Virginia’s election is the first of five primaries in which two incumbent U.S. House members will face off.
+West Virginia’s election was the first of five primaries in which two incumbent U.S. House members will compete against each other.
 It will be followed by similar contests in Georgia and Michigan and in two Illinois districts.

-The primary comes on the heels of a victory by Trump-endorsed conservative JD Vance, author of the bestselling memoir “Hillbilly Elegy,” who defeated six other candidates to win the Ohio Republican primary for U.S. Senate last week.
-The West Virginia contest will once again test the former president’s clout when his own name isn’t on the ballot.
+The race was one of the most-watched of the day.
+In Nebraska, another Trump-backed candidate, Charles Herbster, was in a crowded field of GOP contenders for governor.
+The contests came on the heels of a victory by Trump-endorsed conservative JD Vance, author of the bestselling memoir “Hillbilly Elegy,” who defeated six other candidates to win the Ohio Republican primary for U.S. Senate last week.

-Voters will also pick nominees for Nebraska’s 2nd Congressional District in the Omaha area.
-Three-term Republican Rep. Don Bacon faces a long-shot challenge from Steve Kuehl, an Omaha consultant who got a shoutout from Trump when the former president visited earlier this month.
+In Nebraska’s 2nd Congressional District, in the Omaha area, three-term Republican Rep. Don Bacon won the primary over long-shot candidate Steve Kuehl, an Omaha consultant who got a shoutout from Trump when the former president visited earlier this month.